Executive summary template

 Despite their importance, executive summaries are often written in ways that reduce effectiveness.
 Here are some common mistakes to avoid:

-Being too vague or generic: A summary lacking specific details can confuse or uninterested stakeholders.
+Being too vague or generic: A summary lacking specific details can confuse stakeholders or fail to hold their interest.

 Including too much detail: Overloading the summary with excessive background information or complex explanations defeats its purpose.